sidv1905/Question-m3o-nextJS/README.md

 ## Feedback

-If you have any feedback, please reach out to us at sidvarangaonkar1905@gmail.com
+If you have any feedback, please reach out to me at sidvarangaonkar1905@gmail.com

 ## 🚀 About Me